Jaezmien/cow-datapacks/Cow Origin/README.md

 ### ➕ Milkable
 Your bovine nature allows players to milk you, even yourself.

-Use the primary keys hotkey while holding an empty bucket to milk yourself.
+*Use the Primary Active Power hotkey while holding an empty bucket to milk yourself.*

 ### ❔ Sliced Up
 When hit, you have a small chance of dropping leather, and an extremely small chance of dropping raw beef.